 Hastings & St Leonards

-93 & 119 Queens Road
+93 Queens Road

-The butchers of Hastings had some sort of informal organisation in the town during these years and the Fountain, because of its location near the slaughterhouses, was known for a time as the ‘butchers’ pub’.
+This Victorian pub on the Queen’s Road was first fully licensed in 1853.
+Employees of the slaughterhouse across the road provided a lot of custom, as did the numerous horse dealers who, on coming into town to trade, tethered their animals nearby whilst completing transactions over a pint in the saloon bar.
+The butchers of Hastings had some sort of informal organization supporting their trade in the town during these years and the Fountain, because of its location near the slaughterhouses and abattoirs, was known, for a time, as the ‘butchers pub’.
 In the 1870s butchers not only drank here but also used the pub for more formal occasions.
 In 1879, for example, 30 butchers attended a wedding party of one of their members at the Fountain.
 The party turned into a riotous celebration and the licensee was fined 10s [50p], while a waiter, Gabriel Eaton, was also cautioned.
-Following this, in the 1880s or early 1890s there was an attempt to change the name of the Fountain to the Jolly Butchers.
+Following this, in the 1880s or early 1890s, there was an attempt to change the name of the Fountain to the Jolly Butchers.
 However, this was refused by the brewery.

 The Fountain Anthony Allen

-The Fountain reopening 2019 Fountain website
+Fountain bar maid Fountain website

 Twelve Hundred Post Cards on Queen’s Road

 The Drift Inn, next door to the Fountain